prakhar30/bankoindiana/Notes/Random.md

     ]
 ```
 so that we run the tests with verbose logs and never caching the tests, which is something that VS code does, annoyingly.
+- To update go version in the project, it needs to reflect in 2 places - Dockerfile, should specify the correct image, and the go.mod file.
+Then go mod tidy to resolve any dependencies.
+Also in the ci-test.yml for the Github test workflow.